agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 We created three namespaces in turbopuffer each with the documents chunked with slightly different strategies:

-- `chunk-character`: Documents are chunked into fixed length based on character count with a small overlap (5000 character chunks, with 1000 character overlap).
+- `chunk-character`: Documents are chunked into fixed length based on character count with a small overlap.
-- `chunk-structure`: Documents are chunked with an attempt to keep semantic structure (e.g. paragraphs, sentences, etc.) intact while respecting fixed length limits where possible (5000 character chunks, with 1000 character overlap).
+- `chunk-structure`: Documents are chunked with an attempt to keep semantic structure (e.g. paragraphs, sentences, etc.) intact while respecting fixed length limits where possible.
-- `chunk-token`: Documents are chunked into fixed length based on token count with a small overlap (1000 token chunks, with 200 token overlap).
+- `chunk-token`: Documents are chunked into fixed length based on token count with a small overlap.

-Character and token based chunking strategies with fixed limits are nearly identical in performance.
-One advantage of token based chunking is that the results will yield a consistent token count which is useful in building queries for large language model.
+Character and token based chunking strategies with fixed limits perform similarly.
+One advantage of token based chunking is that the results will yield a consistent token count which is useful in building context for large language model queries.

-Let's try some queries against the `chunk-character` and `chunk-token` namespaces and see how they perform.
+Let's try some searches against the `chunk-character` and `chunk-token` namespaces and see how they perform.

 ```typescript
 // Query token-based chunking approach